 The Ojibway Language Course Outline and the Ojibway Language

 Lexicon for Indian and Northern Affairs Canada.
-Johnston is a fluent
+Johnston was a fluent

 speaker and teacher of the Anishinaube language who writes in both English

 and Anishinaabemowin.
-His writings have appeared in many newspapers,
+His writings appeared in many newspapers,

 anthologies and journals.
 In 1978 he was narrator and writer for the